-The Ministry of Finance has set the requirement for the leverage ratio which applies to EBK at three per cent from 30 June 2017 (the CRR/CRD IV regulations).
+The Ministry of Finance has set the requirement for the leverage ratio which applies to credit institutions, and thereby to EBK, at three per cent from 30 June 2017 (the CRR/CRD IV regulations).
 Banks must also have a buffer of at least two per cent (total five per cent), while systemically important banks must have an additional buffer of at least one per cent (total six per cent).
 The leverage ratio must be calculated using the following formula and expressed in per cent: